fedcloud-eu/vault-doc/docs/quickstart.rst

 *****************

 For highly-sensitive secrets, users can choose to encrypt the secret values before uploading it to the service.
-The encryption is done automatically on the fly if encryption key (passphrase) is provided:
+The encryption is done automatically on the fly if an encryption key (passphrase) is provided:

 ::

     $ fedcloud secret put certificate cert=@hostcert.pem key=@hostkey.pem --encrypt-key my-pass-phrase

-Decryption is done in a similar way, just by providing decryption key, the secret value will be decrypted
+Decryption is done in a similar way, just by providing decryption key, the secret value will be decrypted automatically if the key is correct:
-automatically:

 ::

     $ fedcloud secret get certificate cert --decrypt-key my-pass-phrase

-Users cam verify what is stored in the Vault by reading the secrets without providing decryption key.
+Users can verify what is stored in the Vault by reading the secrets without providing decryption key.

 ::